Sunlitspace542/ultrastarfox/README.md

 - SuperFX 2 support and various optimizations
 - Lots of free bank space for new models, assets and code
 - Bugfixes and improvements
+- Uses ARGLINK from Star Fox 2 as linker instead of SL
 - rebuild color palette data using the palette packer (bldpal.bat)
 - Easier creation of wireframe models
 - Kando was involved so you know it's good